xianranli/xianranli.github.io/_people/bosen_zhang.md

 283 Clark Hall Washington State University <br>
 Pullman, WA 99164

-Bosen is working on multiple projects, including developing bioinformatic tools to efficiently mine pan-genome to facilitate gene discovery and characterization and developing predictive models to understand how climate change impact crop performance
+Bosen is working on multiple projects, including developing bioinformatic tools to efficiently mine pan-genome to facilitate gene discovery and characterization and developing predictive models to understand how climate change impact crop performance.